 That’s huge.
 But you won’t get that if you go with a lease or PPA agreement.
 To summarize:

-- Brightbox Monthly or Brightbox Prepaid: Sunrun keeps all incentives
+- Monthly Lease or Prepaid Lease: Sunrun keeps all incentives

-- Brightbuy, brightadvantage (or purchase from other installer): You keep all the incentives
+- Monthly Loan or Full Purchase: You keep all the incentives

 Which should you choose?

 The bottom line is that most people should buy their system if they can, but there are a few cases where a lease is your best option.
 Use this simple flow chart to help you decide: